rebelchris/clickatell-node/README.md

 Inside the test.js file is an example implementation of the REST and HTTP API.

-Simply require the file clickatell-platform package and use one of the methods to send.
+Simply require the clickatell-platform package and use one of the methods to send.
 Add the message you want to send, and add the cell number you're sending to, and the API key.

 ```